Highlights from last week:

 Other key data releases:

-New Zealand trade balance data (Tuesday, 11.45pm)
+New Zealand international trade data (Wednesday, 11.45pm)

-Swiss industrial production data (Wednesday, 8.15am)
+Swiss industrial production data (Thursday, 8.15am)